THE REAL COST OF BURNOUT

 · Herbert J. Freudenberger /1974/ psychoanalyst:

-“The syndrome is caused by chronic emotional exertion and stress, that result in physical, emotional, and mental exhaustion, which comes with the feeling of hopelessness and incompetence, the loss of goals and ideals, and which is characterized by a negative attitude towards self, the work and others.”
+“The syndrome is caused by chronic emotional exertion and stress, that results in physical, emotional, and mental exhaustion, which comes with the feeling of hopelessness and incompetence, the loss of goals and ideals, and which is characterized by a negative attitude towards self, the work, and others.”

 · Ditsa Kafry /1981/:

 “Burnout is the result of continuing, or repeated emotional burden, in relation to long-term and intensive effort towards other people”.

 Some examples for the cause of burnout

 • A lot of stress, a huge emotional burden.

 • Little motivation and decreasing satisfaction at the workplace.

 • Deteriorated social relationships.

 (Burnout bei Lehrern – unveröffentlichte Dissertation.
 1990, Nürnberg)